shijithpk/data_dump_dec_2023_polls/README.md

 The data is available in the csv [all_candidates_data_2023.csv](all_candidates_data_2023.csv)

+What the different fields in the csv represent is pretty self-explanatory.

-This is mainly to help academics, researchers etc. who aren't comfortable with coding.
+Have put this out mainly to help academics, researchers etc. who aren't comfortable with coding.

 Usually Ashoka university's [Lok Dhaba](https://lokdhaba.ashoka.edu.in/) would have put up the data by now, but in case they don't, hopefully this will be an acceptable substitute.